-- We have evaluated management's procedures for assessing indicators of impairment of intangible assets; - We inspected documentation in respect of licences held and considered and challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets;

-- We performed a review of Board of Directors Meeting Minutes and press releases issued by the Group in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months: - We obtained an understanding of management's plans to enable the Group and Parent Company to raise the funds required to meet the expenditure commitments of the Group and Parent Company; and, - We also considered the adequacy of the disclosure in the financial statements.
+- We evaluated the Directors' procedures for assessing indicators of impairment of intangible assets in line with the accounting policies; - We evaluated the design and determined the implementation of controls in place over capitalisation and subsequent valuation of Intangible assets. - We inspected documentation in respect of licences held and considered and challenged the Directors' assessment of indicators of impairment in relation to exploration and evaluation assets in both Ireland and Finland; - We performed a review of proposed exploration programme in respect of the Group and the Company's assets in Ireland and Finland; including: - discussing and challenging the allocation of capitalised costs used for their reasonableness, - assessing the reasonableness of the assets capitalised in the current year, and - reviewing and considering indicators of impairment. - We obtained a listing of Intangible asset additions in the financial year and selected a sample of additions to ensure the capitalisation was in line with accounting policies. - We performed a review of Board of Directors Meeting Minutes and press releases issued by the Group in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months; - We assessed the financial position of related parties from which balances are due to Conroy Gold & Natural Resources to ensure there are no indicators of impairment; and - We also considered the adequacy of the disclosure in the financial statements.